 Originally called Tokay d’Alsace, then Tokay Pinot Gris, this grape variety is not related in any way to the Hungarian Tokaji which comes from the Furmint grape variety.
 It is actually a Burgundian pinot which has been found in Alsace since the 17th century.
 The name Pinot Gris is generally used from 2007.

 Mainly produced in the SCHIMBERG plot, which lies in the valley of Guebwiller, on volcanic subsoil, our Pinot Gris faces due south.

 Hand-picked.
 Slowly pressed pneumatically.
 Static settling of the must.
 Temperature controlled fermentation from 1 to 4 months.
 Raised on fine lees for about 8 months.

-The robe is a buttercup yellow with clear reflections.
-The disk is bright and limpid.
-The wine has a youthful quality.
+The robe is a golden yellow with light reflections of a great intensity.
+The disk is bright, limpid and transparent.
+The wine shows youth and concentration.

 The nose is marked, pleasant, distinguished and gives out a dominant of earthly scents, juice of delicately smoked meat.
 A hint of fruitiness is also detected, quince, white flesh fruits, apple.

 Airing reveals nothing more and complexifies the range of flavours.